 We gather around God's word (introit, call to worship, hymn, prayer of confession) We hear God's word proclaimed (children's message, scripture readings, sermon) We respond in faith and gratitude (creed, offertory anthem, pastoral prayer, Lord's Prayer) We go out into the world (hymn, benediction, postlude)

-We worship in a way that could best be described as 'joyful yet reverent', with robed clergy and choir, hymns accompanied by the pipe organ, and a desire to offer God that which is both beautiful and thoughtful.
+The spirit of our worship could best be described as 'joyful reverence', with robed clergy and choir, hymns accompanied by the pipe organ, and a desire to offer to God that which is both beautiful and thoughtful.

 We do not believe that praising God in other ways is somehow inferior, yet we have found that the beauty and depth of historic Christian worship reminds us that the path of faith is not traveled alone, but in the footsteps of the many generations who have gone before us.

 At the 11:00 service the Chancel Choir sings an introit and anthem most weeks, while the Liberty Bells and the Saint Hildegard Choir offer their gifts on a monthly basis.
 During the summer the choirs are on hiatus, so vocal or instrumental soloists offer their talents instead at the 9:30 combined service.

 Our worship may include the celebration of Holy Communion, which Christ both instituted and commanded his disciples to continue (see I Corinthians 11:23-26).
 We typically celebrate Communion on the following dates:

 - First Sunday of Advent - Baptism of the Lord - Ash Wednesday - First Sunday in Lent - Maundy Thursday - Pentecost - First Sunday in August - First Sunday in October (Worldwide Communion Sunday)